Imagine a world where the Prophet ﷺ walks among us — guiding us in this digital age.

 5. He’d Mentor the Youth With Love

-The Prophet ﷺ empowered young companions like Usama ibn Zayd and Ali (RA), trusting them with leadership and responsibility.
+The Prophet ﷺ trusted and empowered youth like Usama ibn Zayd and Ali (RA).

 - Empower youth instead of criticizing